 I was hooked the moment I saw how it flawlessly melted my Nars Radiant Creamy Concealer ($30) right onto my skin.
-This little pink thing changed my makeup game all the way up for the better to the point where I was wondering how I even did my makeup without it.
+This little pink thing changed my makeup game for the better to the point where I wondered how I even did my makeup without it.
 Everything instantly became easier when it came to applying my base makeup.

-Little did I know I'd meet my true makeup sponge match when this squishy ball from Real Techniques came across my desk a few months ago.
+Little did I know I'd meet my true makeup sponge match when the Miracle Complexion Sponge ($6) from Real Techniques came across my desk.
 I'll admit that I used to go for coveted, spendy makeup tools before meeting this under-$10 steal.
-I prematurely thought they'll do the job best.
+I prematurely thought they'd do the job best.
 And I have to say, the results had me shook.

-But like most makeup miracles happen, I was in a rush and needed to use something fast to slay my face.
+As most makeup miracles happen, I was in a rush and needed to use something fast.
 I ran this sponge under warm water for about five seconds.
 The material immediately turned super-soft and plush.
 As soon as I started lightly tapping this underneath my eye, I noticed how easily this seamlessly blended my concealer in.

 My makeup-free face before using the Real Techniques sponge to blend in my concealer and foundation:

-For one, it took me like no time to blend in my makeup.
+For one, it took me no time to blend in my makeup.
 And more importantly, I looked in the mirror and noticed how my makeup seriously looked like a second skin.
 Then, I started using this sponge to spot-conceal my dark spots before applying my foundation.
-It allows for such a blendable and buildable application with half the time.
-I use the flat top for underneath my eyes and the pointy tip when I'm targeting certain areas on my face.
-I replace it every few weeks since it's only $4 a pop, and I'm honestly hooked.
+It allows for such a blendable and buildable application in half the time.
+I use the flat top underneath my eyes and the pointy tip when targeting certain areas on my face.
+I replace it every few weeks since it's only $6 a pop, and I'm honestly hooked.